justinlhudson/Dockerfiles/README.md

 Usage:  docker-compose up

 Note:  Is setup to always restart, so once start good to go forever.
-But to feel good as this to cron job "@reboot cd <image directory> && compose up"
+But to feel good add this to cron job "@reboot cd <image directory> && compose up"

 Tunnel: alias torified="ssh -L 8118:127.0.0.1:8118 -L 8123:127.0.0.1:8123 user@<ip>-p 2222"